alabecki/System-Z/README.txt

 	1: Print the z-rankings of R
 	2: Print the z-ranking of each world w
 	3: Find the z-ranking for a given formula f
-	4: Check if 'a |- b' obtains by p-entailment
-	5: Check if 'a |- b' obtains by z-entailment
+	4: Check if 'a |- b' obtains by z-entailment
-	6: Return to previous...
+	5: Return to previous...

 The commands are generally self-explanatory.

 The first gives the z-rank of each rule in R and the second does the same for each possible world.
-The third command will prompt the user to enter a formula and will return its z-rank with respect to R. The fourth and fifth commands each prompt the user to input two formulas in sequence and tell the user whether the first p-entails/z-entails the second.
+The third command will prompt the user to enter a formula and will return its z-rank with respect to R. The fourth command promptsthe user to input two formulas in sequence and tell the user whether the first z-entails the second.
-Finally, the sixth option takes the use back to the start, where a new file may be opened or the user may exit the program.
+Finally, the fifth option takes the use back to the start, where a new file may be opened or the user may exit the program.